mydatamyconsent/go-sdk/docs/FinancialAccountTransactionEquityTransactionAllOf.md

 ## Methods

-### NewFinancialAccountMutualFundTransactionAllOf
+### NewFinancialAccountTransactionEquityTransactionAllOf

-`func NewFinancialAccountMutualFundTransactionAllOf(type_ string, ) *FinancialAccountMutualFundTransactionAllOf`
+`func NewFinancialAccountTransactionEquityTransactionAllOf(type_ string, ) *FinancialAccountTransactionEquityTransactionAllOf`

-NewFinancialAccountMutualFundTransactionAllOf instantiates a new FinancialAccountMutualFundTransactionAllOf object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewFinancialAccountTransactionEquityTransactionAllOf instantiates a new FinancialAccountTransactionEquityTransactionAllOf object
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed

-### NewFinancialAccountMutualFundTransactionAllOfWithDefaults
+### NewFinancialAccountTransactionEquityTransactionAllOfWithDefaults

-`func NewFinancialAccountMutualFundTransactionAllOfWithDefaults() *FinancialAccountMutualFundTransactionAllOf`
+`func NewFinancialAccountTransactionEquityTransactionAllOfWithDefaults() *FinancialAccountTransactionEquityTransactionAllOf`

-NewFinancialAccountMutualFundTransactionAllOfWithDefaults instantiates a new FinancialAccountMutualFundTransactionAllOf object
+NewFinancialAccountTransactionEquityTransactionAllOfWithDefaults instantiates a new FinancialAccountTransactionEquityTransactionAllOf object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

 ### GetType

-`func (o *FinancialAccountMutualFundTransactionAllOf) GetType() string`
+`func (o *FinancialAccountTransactionEquityTransactionAllOf) GetType() string`

 GetType returns the Type field if non-nil, zero value otherwise.

 ### GetTypeOk

-`func (o *FinancialAccountMutualFundTransactionAllOf) GetTypeOk() (*string, bool)`
+`func (o *FinancialAccountTransactionEquityTransactionAllOf) GetTypeOk() (*string, bool)`

 GetTypeOk returns a tuple with the Type field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetType

-`func (o *FinancialAccountMutualFundTransactionAllOf) SetType(v string)`
+`func (o *FinancialAccountTransactionEquityTransactionAllOf) SetType(v string)`

 SetType sets Type field to given value.